allennrbc/Software-Tools-Spring-2024/Synthesis (attempt).md

 ## can we insert a tableau graph in this read me file?

-But is this really an insidious problem?
+# Is this really an insidious problem?
 How long has this been going on?

 We looked at the last 20 years, creating a Time Series by Industry for 2005-2024 finding that the % of part-time workers who can only find part-time work fluctuates similarly across most industries.